 You can always reach out to any health insurance provider of your own choice from abroad via email or telephone.
 It is only necessary to submit the filled in application forms with your signature and all other proofs to prove that you are a student in Germany.
 In case you do not have an address of confirmation at the moment when you are applying, it can be updated later to the insurance company.
 But do not forget to update your contact details after your arrival in Germany.
 After submission of the necessary documents, you will be sent a confirmation of your health insurance coverage (Krankenversicherungsnachweis).
+The statutory health insurance provider will send an electronic confirmation to TUHH, for which they would need the TUHH-sender number (Absendenummer).
+A health insurance contract copy is insufficient for enrollment.
+At the end you receive your health insurance card which you must take with you when you visit any doctor!

-From the beginning of your subject-related studies you will be insured.
+You will be insured from the beginning of your subject-related studies.
 Few examples of the health insurance providers are: Techniker Krankenkasse (TK), AOK, Barmer, etc. (these are only examples not recommendations, you can check their individual websites)